citizenfx/fivem-docs/content/docs/scripting-reference/onesync/_index.md

 from [Patreon](https://www.patreon.com/join/fivem) starting from `FiveM Element Club Argentum 💿`.

 # What is OneSync: Infinity?
 - A mode allowing (up to) 2048 players since the recent [commit](https://github.com/citizenfx/fivem/commit/a03eb34c80571ac37cf8d74ca87fa4e646f2e499).
-We have only tested 600-ish in load tests since we couldn’t get any more players, but it held up quite well in the end (on a server with minimal resources)
+There are servers handling 1000+ concurrent players.
 - To accomplish this, it uses the following technological changes:
-    - Removal of population to save object ID pool space.
-You can still create (some) synced/networked peds using script, however.
+    - Extension of object id length from 8192 (`1 << 13`) to 65535 (`(1 << 16) - 1`), from the following [commit](https://github.com/citizenfx/fivem/commit/e1b1d58dcb3e9147f2b95daf4518ea16593c5631).
     - Player ped/vehicle culling.
-No entities will be created on clients outside a ‘focus zone’, which currently is hardcoded to 300 units around a player.
-We’re still looking for a better algorithm.
+No entities will be created on clients outside a ‘focus zone’, which currently is hardcoded to 424 units around a player.
     - Player culling.
 No players will be created/deleted locally outside of the focus zone too.
 This means that all player iteration will have to happen server-side.
 - It also has a bit better performance than ‘plain’ OneSync at this time due to player ped culling, and works around the so-called ‘head blend bug’.